3 Employee Benefits Trends Your Company Should Invest In

-Of course, many of today’s employers go above and beyond these “Big 3” benefits, offering a dizzying array of unusual perks and discretionary benefits to attract and retain talent.
-But with so many unconventional benefits to compete with, it can be hard to prioritize which ones are the most important for your company to offer.
+Of course, many of today’s employers go above and beyond these “Big 3” benefits, offering a dizzying array of unusual perks and voluntary benefits to attract and retain talent.
+But with so many unconventional benefit plans to compete with, it can be hard to prioritize which ones are the most important for your company to offer.
 So which benefits are actually the most meaningful to Gen Z job seekers?

 Which Benefits Does Generation Z Want Most?

-While the Big 3—medical insurance, vacation time, and retirement savings—are still most important, Gen Z candidates have come to expect the following three benefits when they start a new job.
+While the Big 3—health care, vacation time, and retirement savings—are still most important, today’s workforce has come to expect the following three benefits when they start a new job.

 Maternity and Paternity Benefits

 Gen Z candidates rank paid parental leave higher than their older and more well-established colleagues (though the benefit is important for all generations).
-Although entry-level Gen Z candidates may be a few years away from starting families of their own, they are future-focused and view parental leave policies as a reflection of your company’s stance on issues like gender and pay equality.
+Although entry-level Gen Z candidates may be a few years away from starting families of their own, they are future-focused and view parental leave policies as a reflection of your company’s stance on issues like gender pay equality and work-life balance.
+These candidates want flexible work where they can prioritize both their families and their careers.

 Student Loan Repayment Benefits

-Generation Z job seekers love student loan repayment benefits, and there’s little wonder as to why.
-The student loan debt crisis is reaching a fever pitch.
-Student loan debt is second only to mortgage debt in the United States, with many owing more in student loans than they do in credit card, auto loan, or medical debt.
+Generation Z job seekers love loan repayment benefits, and there’s little wonder as to why.
+The student loan debt crisis has reached a fever pitch.
+Student loan debt is second only to mortgage debt in the United States, with many owing more in student loans than they do in credit card, auto loans, or medical debt.
 Worse, 11.5% of all student loans are 90 or more days delinquent or in default.
-If you want to attract Gen Z candidates (and millennials as well) offering student loan repayment benefits is one of the smartest moves your company could make.
+The young workforce is looking for financial wellness programs that set them up for future success.
+If you want to attract Gen Z candidates (and millennials as well), offering student loan repayment benefits is one of the smartest moves your company could make.

 Which Benefits Aren’t Important to Generation Z?

-Other benefit offerings are nice-to-haves and can be helpful in building a strong company culture, but aren’t as important to Gen Z candidates when they’re deciding whether to accept a job offer.
+Other benefits and perks are nice-to-haves and can be helpful in building a strong company culture, but aren’t as important to Gen Z candidates when they’re deciding whether to accept a job offer.
 Here are three benefits that are less likely to generate interest among your Gen Z candidates.

-While gym memberships and in-office yoga classes show your company’s commitment to health, they’re not likely to stir the passions of Gen Z candidates.
+While gym memberships and in-office yoga classes show your company’s commitment to , they’re not likely to make or break Gen Z’s decision to accept an offer.
 Only 7% of Gen Z candidates seek this work perk.
-Highlight wellness programs during onboarding and throughout an employee’s tenure, not during the hiring process.
+Highlight and other fitness/ during onboarding and throughout an employee’s tenure, not during the hiring process.

 Company-Sponsored Social Events and Intramural Teams